What Is Hospital Negligence?

 You can make a claim against a private healthcare trust for the same reasons you would make a claim against the NHS.
 However, the process may differ slightly, as not all private healthcare providers operate at the hospital where you received treatment.
 You may need to pursue the individual through their own indemnity insurance or the hospital’s third-party insurance, and they might be less inclined to admit liability.
 When you choose private healthcare, you typically sign a contract, and you will need to demonstrate that the terms of that contract were breached, the outcome was not as expected and you have suffered avoidable harm as a result.

-How To Make a Hospital Negligence Compensation Claim
+How to Make a Medical Negligence Claim – Step by Step

 Want to find out more on our no win, no fee medical negligence agreements?
 Find out more information, including a full list of terms and conditions on our No Win No Fee Medical Negligence page.